H3llKa1ser/B00t2R00t/Methodology/Active Directory/Valid Credentials.md

 Enumerate all valid users within the domain by doing RID Cycling

     impacket-lookupsid domain.local/USER1:Password@123@DC_IP | grep -oP 'domain\\\K[\w.$]+(?=\s+\(SidTypeUser\))' | sort -u > usernames.txt

+### 5) Active Directory Certificate Services (ADCS)

+#### Requirements: User is in the Enrollment Group, Certificate Requesters group, or with Enroll/Autoenroll rights on a template

+Enumerate vulnerabilities in the ADCS for domain compromise

+    certipy find -u 'user' -p 'password' -dc-ip DC_IP -text -stdout -vulnerable

+Then, depending on the scenario (ESC1, ESC4, etc.), go to Active Directory Certificate Services (ADCS) attacks to exploit in detail.